katheich/project-1/README.md

 ### Ghost movement
 - A single function is used to determine each ghost's movement.
 As in the original game, ghosts only look one move ahead.
 The function starts from considering the 4 possible options that a ghost could move to and narrows them down as follows:
   - Since ghosts cannot move into walls or backwards, choices only need to be made at intersections.
-  - At an intersection, the as-the-crow-flies distance (straight line, ignores walls) to Pac-Man is calculated using Pythagora's formula from each option and the cell that is closest (or in frightened state, furthest) is selected.
+  - At an intersection, the as-the-crow-flies distance (straight line, ignores walls) to Pac-Man is calculated using Pythagoras' formula from each option and the cell that is closest (or in frightened state, furthest) is selected.

 - All ghosts move the same way in the same interval, the different behaviour solely emerges from different starting points.